Dave Travis

-David Howard Travis (born 9 September 1945) was a major figure in UK javelin throwing during the 1960s and 1970s.
+David Howard Travis (born 9 September 1945) was a British javelin thrower.
 He competed at the 1968 and 1972 summer Olympics in the javelin and won a gold medal in the 1967 World Student Games and the 1970 Commonwealth Games.
 He was an international athlete from 1965 to 1978 and the British record holder for 4 years.

 Early life and school sport

 He was born in Strawberry Hill, south west London, in 1945 and lived for the first eleven years in East Twickenham, subsequently moving to Hinchley Wood near Esher.
 He attended Hampton Grammar School from 1957 to 1964 where his talent for sport was nurtured.
 He excelled at school athletics in a variety of events, making his debut at the English Schools Championships in 1960, placing second in the under 15 shot.
 Two titles in the javelin were achieved in 1963 and 1964, whilst also figuring in the winning sprint relay team for Middlesex Schools in 1962.
 His club career for Surrey Athletic Club included a British under 19 record of 70.70m in 1964.
 He left secondary school with national status in three disciplines: javelin, decathlon and rugby.